 As rock bands go, they don’t come much more hospitable than Black Stone Cherry.
-These four young men are the humble torch1376442_10151664314730069_1121761248_n bearers for Southern rock today and have been taken to the hearts of the UK rock fraternity.
+These four young men are the humble torch bearers for Southern rock today and have been taken to the hearts of the UK rock fraternity.
 All 6,144 tickets for the four special shows sold out within 45 minutes of going on sale, leaving many fans wishing lady luck had been on their side.
 I was one of three (that I know of) extremely lucky people who got to see all four shows and I want to bring those shows and my journey to you, the fans, as best I can through my words and photographs.

 Having managed to secure a ticket just a few days before, a frantic search for a cheap hotel and transport were made, so that I could make the concert in Wolverhampton and by the power of National Express coaches a very sleepy me (I had photographed a club night until 3am after the London show) was whisked to the rather dated, but cheap and centrally located Britannia hotel ahead of the fourth and final show on the ‘Southern Hospitality Tour’.